-Joint inference
+Joint inference algorithms

-- Joint approaches learn to infer different information types at the same time, in order to find the optimal solution over all types.
-In deep learning contexts, a related idea is called multi-task learning. - Knowledge from one task can be exploited for the other and vice versa.
-Named entity recognition.
+- Infer multiple information types simultaneously, in order to find the optimal solution over all types. - In deep learning contexts, a related idea is called multi-task learning. - Knowledge from each task can be exploited for the others. - Named entity recognition.
 Avoid confusion between different entity types.
 Argument mining.
-Segment and classify argument units simultaneously. - Reduces run-time efficiency notably and limits reusability.
+Segment and classify argument units in one step. - Reduces run-time efficiency notably and limits reusability.